tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-5-Analysis.md

         - Are there routes with unusually high or low prices compared to the average?
 For this section I calculared an estimate for expected price per minute for the overall network, and this was used to calculate an expected average price for each route, based on journey duration.

-Routes with average prices within +-15% of the expected price were classified as **'As expected'** Routes with average prices 15% higher than the expected price were classified as **'Higher than expected'** Routes with average prices 15% lower than the expected price were classified as **'Lower than expected'**
+-Routes with average prices within +-15% of the expected price were classified as **'As expected'** -Routes with average prices 15% higher than the expected price were classified as **'Higher than expected'** -Routes with average prices 15% lower than the expected price were classified as **'Lower than expected'**
 ##
 **SQL Queries:**